usr577/Sheepit-stats-WhatsApp-bot/README.md

 |  /stats  |  Just /stats |Get your stats  |
 | /cookie  | /cookie username Cookie:  | "Register" your account |
 |/delcookie| Just /delcookie | "Unregister" your acoount |

+# Notices

+1. The Solution with the cookies isn't perfect and I will be workin on using just your username and password
+2. Feel free to share any bugs you may encounter